Rural sociology: Rural Poverty and Inequality

 The USDA conducted a study in 2016 that found that nearly a quarter of children in rural areas experience poverty, compared to slightly more than 20% in urban areas.
 The USDA study demonstrates problems with research in rural poverty – rural poverty is often tied to agriculture even though rural areas and agricultural areas are no longer as synonymous as they used to be.
 In fact, food stamps were first suggested in 1939 by Secretary of Agriculture, Henry Wallace, as a farm subsidy intended for rural communities.

-Bourdieu’s idea of social capital can explain how rural poverty is not simply a measure of incomes, but the ways in which rural areas are marginalized through cultural practices of everyday life, resulting in greater stigmatization of rural people.
+Bourdieu's idea of social capital can explain how rural poverty is not simply a measure of income but also how rural areas are marginalized through everyday cultural practices, resulting in greater stigmatization of rural people.

 Rural Demography

-Rural demography is concerned with defining rural areas distinctly from urban areas, which is a common topic in the field of rural sociology.
-Rural sociologists studying demography discuss out-migration and its relationship to “brain drain,” or human capital flight.
+Rural demography concerns the definition of rural areas distinct from urban areas, a common topic in rural sociology.
+Rural sociologists studying demography discuss out-migration and its relationship to "brain drain," or human capital flight.
 Rural aging populations are another area of concern.
 These concepts are contextualized with local economies, the presence of manufacturing, impacts of globalization, and neoliberal policies.

-Rural populations and demographics have been changed by the economic impacts of globalization and neoliberalism.
-The out-sourcing of manufacturing from the U.S. to overseas led to job losses.
-Both local and global institutions affect economies in rural areas Rural areas have been experiencing population loss or slower population growth in the 21st century, due to reduced migration.
+The economic impacts of globalization and neoliberalism have changed rural populations and demographics.
+The outsourcing of manufacturing from the U.S. to overseas led to job losses.
+Both local and global institutions affect economies in rural areas.
+Rural areas have been experiencing population loss or slower population growth in the 21st century, due to reduced migration.
 Population growth is spurred by the migration of Hispanics and other minorities, who make up 21% of the rural population, but comprise 83% of overall rural population growth between 2000 and 2010.
 Demographics of rural areas can be studied to understand the economic state of the area.

 Community Development or Rural Development

-The sociology of community development or rural development studies topics in employment, policies at all levels, resource distribution, spatial inequality, rural out-migration, immigration, corporate consolidation, poverty, access to postsecondary schooling, “brain drain,” declining life-expectancy, and economic hardship.
+The sociology of community development or rural development studies topics in employment, policies at all levels, resource distribution, spatial inequality, rural out-migration, immigration, corporate consolidation, poverty, access to postsecondary schooling, "brain drain," declining life-expectancy, and economic hardship.

-Community development in rural areas is linked to demography and poverty.
-Community development may be slowed by the out-migration of individuals seeking higher education, a phenomenon referred to as “brain drain."
+Community development in rural areas is linked to demographic and poverty dynamics.
+Community development may be slowed by the out-migration of individuals seeking higher education, a phenomenon referred to as "brain drain."
 Rural economies are affected by shifts in employment, local policies, and space that may separate rural areas from resources.
 Rural schools are also subject to these influences, especially rural out-migration, poverty, and lack of access to post-secondary education.

 Seventy percent of small towns and rural areas have lost population since the 1990s.
 Immigration has led to growth in some rural areas, accounting for 37% of rural growth between 2000 and 2018.
-In the western United States, immigration has reversed population decline in two fifths of counties.
-Increased immigration and resulting population growth improves rural economies, with more taxpayers contributing to public services.
+In the western United States, immigration has reversed population decline in two-fifths of counties.
+Increased immigration and resulting population growth improve rural economies, with more taxpayers contributing to public services.
 Immigrants find jobs in manufacturing, food processing, agriculture, and healthcare, filling gaps left by a declining population and out-migration.